SkylineCommunications/dataminer-docs/connector-help/connector_help/Nagra_Merlin.md

 ## About

-This driver uses SNMP to monitor the Nagra Merlin device.
+This connector uses SNMP to monitor the Nagra Merlin device.
 The retrieved information is displayed on different pages.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**